 We have compiled a list of groups that include the Requirements to join and a link which will give you access!
 You can access that document scrolling to the bonus material below.

-Another way, which is much more tedious than using our guide, is to spend a day on Instagram sending DM’s to similar pages.
+Another way, which is much more tedious than using our guide, is to spend a day on Instagram sending DM’s to similar pages, or accounts that follow similar Instagram themes.
 Some of the best ways to find accounts apart of engagement pods is to check their recent 6 posts.
 If you notice repeat pages of similar status liking and comment consistently on the page, there is a high likelihood they are apart of a pod.
 Send them a DM expressing your interest and start to like/comment on the pages you believe are apart of the pod.